Skip to content

 8:15am Depart for Corolla and your Wild Horse Safari.

-Group Dinner at one of our locally owned area restaurants.
+Group Dinner at a locally owned area restaurants will follow

 Return to the hotel after dinner.